jronallo/jronallo.github.com/source/_posts/2012-12-20-html5-video-everything-i-needed-to-know.markdown

 ## HTML5 Audio ##

 Both `<video>` and `<audio>` are defined as [media elements](http://www.whatwg.org/specs/web-apps/current-work/multipage/the-video-element.html#media-elements), so they share many of the same attributes.
 There is no poster attribute for `<audio>`, but there is still the option to use a `src` attribute or one or more `source` elements to provide the URI to the audio file.
-One big difference is, of course, which formats will allow HTML5 audio to work across browsers and devices.
-[YKK: give details and links to what codecs work.]
+One big difference is, of course, which [formats](https://developer.mozilla.org/en-US/docs/HTML/Supported_media_formats) will allow HTML5 audio to work across browsers and devices.

 ## Future of Media on the Web ##